Sergiob23001/AI/Prompt-generators/user-story-prompt-generator.md

 - The "Then" statement must align with the "so that I can ..." portion of the Mike Cohn style use case.
 - All "Given" statements must be listed prior to the "When" and "Then" statements.

-###Generated Prompt
-Once you, the chatbot AI Assistant, are provided the answers from the user, generate a customized user story based on the 'Generated User Story Template' provided below.
+Generated Prompt, Once you, the chatbot AI Assistant, are provided the answers from the user, generate a customized user story based on the 'Generated User Story Template' provided below.
 Ensure the generated acceptance criteria follow the rules: only one "When" and one "Then" per acceptance criteria, with all "Given" statements listed prior.

 Generated Prompt Template
 # Generated User Story